juliasilge/supervised-ML-case-studies-course/README.md

 To learn more about building a course on this framework, see Ines's starter repos for making courses in [Python](https://github.com/ines/course-starter-python) and [R](https://github.com/ines/course-starter-r), and her explanation of how the framework works at [the original course repo](https://github.com/ines/spacy-course#-faq).

-Te course material in this course is licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), meaning you are free to use it, change it, and remix it as long as you give appropriate credit and distribute any new materials under the same license.
+The course material in this course is licensed [CC-BY-SA](https://creativecommons.org/licenses/by-sa/4.0/), meaning you are free to use it, change it, and remix it as long as you give appropriate credit and distribute any new materials under the same license.
 The _code_ is [MIT](https://opensource.org/licenses/MIT)-licensed.